Updated: Oct 14, 2022

 In order to prevent the stitches from coming out, your dentist has to tie a surgical knot over the wisdom tooth hole.
 The knots are typically more stable and less likely to come out if the ends are left longer.

 Suture knots that have short ends are more likely to loosen up and come undone on their own.
 For this reason, your dentist will want to keep the ends of the knots a certain length.
-Here is a photo of sutures that are very long.

 Unfortunately, sometimes the ends of the stitches may end up being too long and they'll feel like they're hanging off the side.
 This actually offers better knot security but the downside is that it may irritate your tongue or your cheeks.